acm-dbit/mongodb-workshop/README.md

  - Start the mongoDB server using the command `mongod` in the terminal
  - Start the mongoDB interactive shell using the command `mongo` on a separate terminal.

 > **NOTE** : Sometimes the mongod server is already running in the background in _ubuntu_.
 So first just try running the command mentioned in the second step i.e. `mongo`.
-If it doesn't work then start the server and the interactive shell one after another respectively.
+If it doesn't work then start the server and the interactive shell, one after another respectively.

 After successfully entering the interactive shell try out the following stuff :